Hybrid Course Development Program

 - Consultation with CETL instructional designers on planning the hybrid course throughout the redesign program.
 At least one face-to-face consultation is required during the program.

-- Submission of final populated hybrid Moodle course by Monday, January 16, 2017.
+- Submission of final populated hybrid Canvas course by Monday, June 4, 2018.

-Please visit the detailed Hybrid Course Development Program Timeline for more information.
+For complete information, please visit the detailed Hybrid Course Development Program Timeline.